ocramz/algebraic-graphs-io/README.md

 The package contains some small example datasets (e.g. "lesmiserables" and "karateclub"); these are provided ready for consumption in `Algebra.Graph.IO.Datasets`.

-There are also bindings to larger datasets, such as the ones provided by the LINQS group [2] (e.g. "citeseer").
+There are also bindings to larger datasets, such as the ones provided by the LINQS group [2] (e.g. "citeseer" and "cora").

 ## Contributing